Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 The Moldovan flag-carrier, Air Moldova accepts pets for travel in the cabin only, not in the hold.
-A maximum weight of 8kg applies, including the carrier, and flights to and from Great Britain, Ireland, Portugal and the UAE are excluded.
+A maximum weight of 8kg applies, including the carrier up to 50 x 40 x 25cm.
+Flights to and from Great Britain, Ireland and Portugal are excluded.

 Click here for the full pet policy.